secvisogram/csaf-cms-backend/documents/architecture-decisions.md

 - `createNewDocVersion` / `changeWorkflowStateDraft`
   - change workflow state to `Draft`
   - set version to `X.0.0` where `X` is the major version increased by `1`
+- `createNewCsafDocumentVersion`
+  - create new Version of the CSAF document

 ## 9 Design Decisions